We keep the Healthy and Sustainable Homes Service Privacy Notice under review. It was last reviewed and updated in December 2021.

 Collecting personal data

-- only ask for what is necessary to provide our Housing Standards and Adaptations services
+- only ask for what is necessary to provide our Healthy and Sustainable Homes services

 - protect it and make sure nobody has access to it who shouldn’t